AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 ### Get your Offers

 #### Demand
+As a demand participant, you will use the `Outbox` APIs to create and manage your offers.
 You can see the offers that you have created from the Offers Outbox:

 ```shell